howardcheung/howardcheung.github.io/_posts/2017-08-02-am-I-smart-enough-to-use-smart.markdown

 # What are SMART criteria?

 [SMART](https://en.wikipedia.org/wiki/SMART_criteria) is a list of criteria that help people to set their objectives.
-They are first suggested by George T. Doran, and each letter represents one criterion as follows
+They are first suggested by George T. Doran, and each letter represents one criterion:

 * __S__pecific
 * __M__easurable